Florida Condo Insurance Quotes

 Loss assessment can change the value of a quote

-The minimum amount is not automatically the best amount for every building.
+The legal minimum is not automatically the best amount for every condo building.
 A condo association may carry large deductibles or face shared repair expenses after a covered loss.
-When comparing quotes, ask whether higher loss assessment limits are available, whether there is a separate deductible, and whether association deductible assessments are treated differently.
+When comparing quotes, ask whether higher loss assessment limits are available, whether the policy has a separate deductible, and whether association deductible assessments are treated differently from other assessments.

 Loss assessment quote questions